Learn How to Spray Paint your PC Case a New Color Fast

 - Grab a lint-free, microfibre cloth and give the case a quick wipe around

-- Give the same cloth a bang to remove any dust, and apply some ISOPRYL to the clothe
+- Give the same cloth a bang to remove any dust, and apply some ISOPRYL to the cloth

-- Clean the entire case with the isopropyl and cloth.
-It will remove old dirt and contaminants.
+- Clean the entire case with the isopropyl alcohol helping to remove old dirt and contaminants.

 Step Three: Lightly sand the surfaces

-Even if you have a brand new case, it is always wise to give things a light sanding.
+Even if you have a brand new case, it is always wise to give things a light paper sanding.
 You want a really fine grit, nothing that will leave big gauges in the metal.
-Instead, they will prepare the surface so that the primer and spray paint will properly bond with the metal.
+Anything too deep will be extremely hard to cover up – even with primer.

 You can choose to skip this step, but in my personal experience, the result is worth the extra effort to sand your PC case.